Basic record keeping requirements

 - sales records - invoice books, receipt books, cash register tapes, credit card documentation, credit notes for goods returned and a record of goods used by the business owner personally

 - proof of purchases - cheque butts (larger purchases), petty cash system (smaller cash purchases), receipts, credit card statements, invoices, any other documents relating to purchases including copies of agreements or leases

-- workplace health and safety (WHS) records - workplace incidents, risk register and management plan, occupational and WHS training records, evacuation and emergency training attendance, names of key WHS people (e.g. Trained Safety Advisor, first aid attendant), chemical storage records, first aid incident register, workplace assessments, Material Safety Data Sheets (MSDS).
+- work, health and safety (WHS) records - workplace incidents, risk register and management plan, names of key WHS people (e.g. WHS representative, Trained Safety Advisor (TSA), first aid attendant), chemical storage records, first aid incident register, workplace assessments, Material Safety Data Sheets (MSDS).

 Read more about keeping your workplace safe.